MOACChain/MOAC-DOCS/Docs/MicroChainSCSMiner.rst

 SCS also has a rpc port.
 Currently the RPC only has monitoring services for DAPP developers.

-A4、Register the SCS into a SCS pool
+A4.
+Register the SCS into a SCS pool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To participate in the MicroChain, SCS need to register itself into a SCS